GenieFramework/Genie.jl/docs/5--Handling_Query_Params.md

 ## The `Requests` module

 Genie provides a set of utilities for working with requests data within the `Requests` module.
-You can use the `getpayload` method to retrieve the query params as a `Dict{Symbol,Any}.
-We can rewrite the previous route to take advantage of this:
+You can use the `getpayload` method to retrieve the query params as a `Dict{Symbol,Any}`.
+We can rewrite the previous route to take advantage of the `Requests` utilities:

 ```julia
 using Genie, Genie.Router, Genie.Requests